Lose some, win some

 Both Hims and Mochi offer access to prescription weight loss medication — some the same, some different.

-Here’s what each company offers and a little about how each drug works.
+Here’s what each platform offers access to and a little about how each medication works.

 Hims

-Through Hims, if you’re eligible, you can get weight loss injections or pills.
+Through Hims, if you’re eligible, you can access weight loss injections or oral medication kits that help promote weight loss.

 Hims Weight Loss Injections